-Look out for the Kumpf bronze statues around the zoo, which kids seem to love (and which make great photo motifs).
+Kids seem to love the Kumpf bronze statues dotted around the zoo, which also make great photo motifs.

-Gottfried Kumpf is a famous Austrian artist whose works include statues of distinctive animal figures; the kind you might find in a lovely kids picture book.
+Gottfried Kumpf is a famous Austrian artist whose works include statues of distinctive animal figures; the kind you might find in a gorgeous children’s picture book.

-His works for Schönbrunn include the frog prince and the three wise monkeys.
+His contributions to Schönbrunn zoo include, for example, the frog prince and the three wise monkeys.

-They’re a fun way to carry around little kids.
-But…if you want to go through the woods and up to the Tirolerhof, that’s quite a climb with a wagon in tow.
+They’re a fun way to carry around little ones.
+However, if you’re planning to go through the woods and up to the Tirolerhof, then that’s quite a climb with a wagon in tow.

 The big cat enclosure

-Not just for the tigers, leopards and cheetahs.
-The building includes a display area presenting conservation projects, with simple games like “Find the Red Panda” and buttons to push to hear, for example, animal noises.
+I mention this not just for the tigers, leopards, and cheetahs.
+The big cat building includes a display area presenting conservation projects and featuring simple games that young kids might enjoy, like “Find the Red Panda.”

 Extra animal tips

-Obviously all the kiddies’ favourites are there: elephants, giraffes, monkeys, lions, etc., but let me throw out a few extra tips for you:
+Obviously all the kiddies’ favourites are inside the zoo: elephants, giraffes, monkeys, lions, etc., but let me throw out a few extra tips for you:

-- If your kids like the darker side of animal life, the indoor aquarium and terrarium has piranhas, jellyfish, giant spiders, scorpions and bats.
-The metres and metres of glass leaf-cutter ant tunnels are kind of neat, too
+- If your kids enjoy (and can handle) the darker side of animal life, the indoor aquarium and terrarium have piranhas, jellyfish, giant spiders, scorpions, snakes, crocodiles, and bats.
+The meters and meters of glass leaf-cutter ant tunnels are kind of neat, too

-- If that’s not enough to scare them, there’s always the insect house with its alarmingly large stick insects and praying mantis.
+- Another scary alternative is the insect house with its alarmingly large stick insects and praying mantis.
 Not to mention giant locusts

-- Be sure to go inside the new giraffe house, because there’s an upstairs where you can be at eye level with these long-legged giants
+- The new giraffe house lets you be at eye level with these long-legged giants

-- If it’s winter and snowing, visit the reindeer – perfect for impressing the impressionable with some Santa-related stories
+- If it’s winter and snowing, visit the reindeer: perfect for regaling the impressionable with some Santa-related stories

-Oh, and don’t forget the panda.
-You do not want to be the visitor who took their children all the way to the zoo in Vienna and forgot to see the panda bear.
+Oh, and don’t miss the giant pandas.
+You do not want to be the parent who took their children all the way to the zoo in Vienna and forgot to see the panda bears.